LysSanzMoreta/DRAUPNIR_ASR/README.md

 **Extra requirements for tree inference:**

-#These are not necessary if you have your own tree file or for using the default datasets
+#These are NOT necessary if you have your own tree file or for using the default datasets

 IQ-Tree: http://www.iqtree.org/doc/Quickstart
 ```